yildiz-online/component-native-ogre3d/src/main/c++/Docs/src/material-scripts.md

 Although Ogre does a good job of detecting the capabilities of graphics cards and setting the supportability of techniques from that, occasionally card-specific behaviour exists which is not necessarily detectable and you may want to ensure that your materials go down a particular path to either use or avoid that behaviour.
 This is what these rules are for - you can specify matching rules so that a technique will be considered supportable only on cards from a particular vendor, or which match a device name pattern, or will be considered supported only if they **don’t** fulfil such matches.
 The format of the rules are as follows:

+@par
-gpu\_vendor\_rule &lt;include|exclude&gt; &lt;vendor\_name&gt;<br> gpu\_device\_rule &lt;include|exclude&gt; &lt;device\_pattern&gt; \[case\_sensitive\]<br> <br> An ’include’ rule means that the technique will only be supported if one of the include rules is matched (if no include rules are provided, anything will pass).
+gpu\_vendor\_rule &lt;include|exclude&gt; &lt;vendor\_name&gt;<br> gpu\_device\_rule &lt;include|exclude&gt; &lt;device\_pattern&gt; \[case\_sensitive\]

+An ’include’ rule means that the technique will only be supported if one of the include rules is matched (if no include rules are provided, anything will pass).
 An ’exclude’ rules means that the technique is considered unsupported if any of the exclude rules are matched.
 You can provide as many rules as you like, although &lt;vendor\_name&gt; and &lt;device\_pattern&gt; must obviously be unique.
 The valid list of &lt;vendor\_name&gt; values is currently ’nvidia’, ’ati’, ’intel’, ’s3’, ’matrox’ and ’3dlabs’. &lt;device\_pattern&gt; can be any string, and you can use wildcards (’\*’) if you need to match variants.
 Here’s an example:

+@par
-gpu\_vendor\_rule include nvidia<br> gpu\_vendor\_rule include intel<br> gpu\_device\_rule exclude \*950\*<br> <br> These rules, if all included in one technique, will mean that the technique will only be considered supported on graphics cards made by NVIDIA and Intel, and so long as the device name doesn’t have ’950’ in it.
+gpu\_vendor\_rule include nvidia<br> gpu\_vendor\_rule include intel<br> gpu\_device\_rule exclude \*950\*

+These rules, if all included in one technique, will mean that the technique will only be considered supported on graphics cards made by NVIDIA and Intel, and so long as the device name doesn’t have ’950’ in it.

 Note that these rules can only mark a technique ’unsupported’ when it would otherwise be considered ’supported’ judging by the hardware capabilities.
 Even if a technique passes these rules, it is still subject to the usual hardware support tests.

-## Passes {#Passes}
+# Passes {#Passes}

 A pass is a single render of the geometry in question; a single call to the rendering API with a certain set of rendering properties.
 A technique can have between one and 16 passes, although clearly the more passes you use, the more expensive the technique will be to render.

 To help clearly identify what each pass is used for, the pass can be named but its optional.
 Passes not named within the script will take on a name that is the pass index number.
 For example: the first pass in a technique is index 0 so its name would be "0" if it was not given a name in the script.
 The pass name must be unique within the technique or else the final pass is the resulting merge of all passes with the same name in the technique.
 A warning message is posted in the Ogre.log if this occurs.
-Named passes can help when inheriting a material and modifying an existing pass: (See [Script Inheritance](#Script-Inheritance))
+Named passes can help when inheriting a material and modifying an existing pass: (See @ref Script-Inheritance)

-Passes have a set of global attributes (described below), zero or more nested texture\_unit entries (See [Texture Units](#Texture-Units)), and optionally a reference to a vertex and / or a fragment program (See [Using Vertex/Geometry/Fragment Programs in a Pass](#Using-Vertex_002fGeometry_002fFragment-Programs-in-a-Pass)).
+Passes have a set of global attributes (described below) and optionally
+- zero or more nested texture\_unit entries (See @ref Texture-Units)
+- references to shader programs (See @ref Using-Vertex_002fGeometry_002fFragment-Programs-in-a-Pass)
+- additional instructions for the RTSS (See @ref rtss_custom_mat)